eliskasl/sestrynacestach/wp-content/plugins/mashsharer/readme.txt

 == Changelog ==

+= 3.4.7 =
+* Fix: 100% PHP7 compatibility!
+No more warnings with php7 compatibility checker

+= 3.4.6 =
+* New: Make use of Twitter character limit of 280 characters.
+* Tweak: Compatible up to WordPress 4.9

 = 3.4.5 =
 * New: Create custom values for open graph meta tag og:type, e.g video, product
 * Fix: undefined var title